Here is a list of our frequently asked questions about Twinwood Festival. Clicking on any question below will take you to our corresponding answer.

 A limited amount of seating is provided in front of both stages and near catering outlets.
 It is a good idea to bring your own lightweight folding chairs or blankets to sit on.
 Please note that tables are NOT allowed to be taken into the Arena for safety and ambulance access reasons.

-We have a few private Arena Boxes, which are situated on the Main Arena, and can be hired for the day.
+We have a few private Arena Boxes, which are situated on the Main Arena, and can be hired for the full festival weekend only.
 The boxes are approx 12ft by 12ft, have a raised wooden base, are covered on 3 sides, and have a roof.
 They also have a private roped-off grass area outside at the front.
 They are suitable for friends to share.
 The boxes don't come furnished, and it is advisable to bring folding picnic chairs to use inside them.
 (Boxes become fully booked well in advance, so book early if interested.)

 The Arena Marquee is situated adjacent to the private Arena Boxes.
 It is open at the front, offering an excellent view of the stage.
 Tables in here can be pre-booked.
 The tables are wooden, rectangular pub-style picnic tables and they have fixed bench seats.
 The marquee has a hard floor, lighting and a private roped-off grass area outside at the front.
 Picnic chairs can't be used inside the marquee, but they can be stored at the back of the marquee when not in use.
 A table in the Arena Marquee is the next best thing to an Arena Box.
 Early booking essential!